DiamondLightSource/blueapi/docs/how-to/configure-logging.md

 # Instrumenting Libraries
 To instrument to a custom module in BlueAPI, instantiate a logger from the [standard library logging package, then use any of its log methods](https://docs.python.org/3/library/logging.html#logger-objects).

-BlueAPI is written to intercept logs from any python code it executes.
+BlueAPI is configured to handle logging from any python code it executes.

 ```
 import logging